Myoclonus epilepsy with ragged-red fibers

 Channel.
 Channel refers to the output of an amplifier that displays electrical information.

 Common-mode rejection.
-Common-mode rejection refers to the characteristic of differential amplification where a signal that is the same in the 2 amplifier inputs is “rejected,” or not recorded (there is no potential difference).
+Common-mode rejection refers to the characteristic of differential amplification where a signal that is the same in the two amplifier inputs is “rejected” or not recorded (there is no potential difference).
 Common-mode rejection ratio relates to the ratio of signal to noise.

 Chart drive.
 Chart drive refers to the motion component of the EEG.

 Derivation.
-Derivation refers to recording from an electrode pair with the output displayed in 1 channel of the recording.
+Derivation refers to recording from an electrode pair with the output displayed in one recording channel.

 Electrode.
 Electrode is a solid electric conductor through which an electric current enters or exits an electrolytic cell or other medium.
 The electrode is considered to be the first component in a series of instruments involved in recording EEG.